robinschreiner/www.robin-schreiner.de/content/thoughts/2023-10-30-the-future-of-interface-design.md

 ## The Current State of Interface Design and Upcoming Trends

-Today, interface design is a blend of art and science.
-We need to strike a balance between looking good and working well.
-Responsive design ensures that interfaces adapt to different devices and screen sizes.
-The mobile-first approach, focusing on smaller screens, is gaining traction.
-Skeuomorphic and flat design styles continue to be relevant, each with its strengths in specific contexts.
+Today, interface design is a pendulum blend of art and science.
+Most designers strive for a balance between looking good and working well.
+Conceptual, responsive design ensures that interfaces adapt to different devices and screen sizes.
+The mobile-first approach, focusing on smaller screens, is established.
+Most of todays discussions are around design trends like Skeuomorphic and flat design.
+What stays, is that interfaces are automatically able to adapt to devices, what they struggle

 ## Adaptive Interfaces: Designs that Put Users First